PlatformAwareProgramming/PlatformAware.jl/README.md

 ![f3](docs/src/images/f3.png)

+_Platform.toml_ is the _platform description file_, containing a set of key-value pairs, each describing a feature of the underlying platform.
+It must be created by the user running ```PlatformWare.setup()```, which performs a sequence of feature detection operations on the platform.

-It informs that the _Platform.toml_, which describes the features of the underlying platform, does not exist.
-Also, it explains how the platform description file can be generated in the current folder, by executing ```PlatformAware.setup()```.
-Despite being automatically generated, _Platform.toml_ is written in a human-editable format.
-So, it may be modified by users in order to add non detected platform features or ignore detected features.
+_Platform.toml_ is written in a human-editable format.
+Therefore, it can be modified by users to add undetected platform features or ignore detected features.

-### Sketching the MyFFT.jl code
+### Sketching the _MyFFT.jl_ code

 In order to implement the _fft_ kernel function, we edit  the _src/MyFFT.jl_ file.
 First, we sketch the code of the _fft_ kernel methods: